Erotic art: 20th century onwards

-Many erotic artists worked in the 2010s.
+Many erotic artists worked in the 1910s.
 Much of the genre is still not as well accepted as the more standard genres of art such as portraiture and landscape.
 Erotic depictions in art went through a fundamental repositioning over the course of the 20th century.
 Early 20th century movements in art such as cubism, futurism, and German expressionism explored the erotic through manipulating the nude to explore multiple viewpoints, colour experimentation, and the simplification of the figure into geometrical components.

 In the mid 20th century, realism and surrealism offered new modes of representation of the nude.
-For surrealist artist's, the erotic became a way of exploring ideas of fantasy, the unconscious and the dream state.
+For surrealist artists, the erotic became a way of exploring ideas of fantasy, the unconscious and the dream state.
 Artist's such as Paul Delvaux, Giorgio de Chirico and Max Ernst are well-known surrealist artist's that dealt with the erotic directly.
 In the aftermath of the First World War, a shift away from abstracted human figures of the 1920s and 1930s towards realism took place.
-Artists such as British Artist Stanley Spencer led this re-appropriated approach to the human figure in Britain, with naked self-portraits of himself and his second wife in erotic settings This is explicitly evident in his work Double nude portrait, 1937.
+Artists such as British artist Stanley Spencer led this re-appropriated approach to the human figure in Britain, with naked self-portraits of himself and his second wife in erotic settings This is explicitly evident in his work Double nude portrait, 1937.

 The naked portrait was arguably becoming a category of erotic art that was dominating the 20th century, just as the academic nude had dominated the 19th century.
 Critical writings on the 'nude' and in particular the female 'nude', meant fundamental shifts in how depictions of the nude and the portrayal of sexuality were being considered.
 Seminal texts such as British Art historian Kenneth Clark's The nude: a study of ideal art in 1956 and Art Critic John Berger in 1972 in his book Ways of Seeing, were re-examining the notion of the naked and the nude within art.
 This period in art was defined by an acute engagement with the political.
 It marked a historical moment that stressed the importance of the sexual revolution upon art.